Does the journal contain articles that meet criteria for scientific rigor and editorial quality?

 Does the journal follow good publishing and/or archiving guidelines?

 Does the journal follow NISO guidelines by assigning an International Standard Serial Number (ISSN) to the journal title and a Digital Object Identifier (DOI) to the journal contents?
 An ISSN is an eight digit code used to assign unique identifier numbers to magazines and journals, print and electronic.
 The DOI is an interoperable, persistent and unique link assigned to digital objects (individual journal contents).
 While the ISSN and DOI do not infer journal quality, use of these identifiers is indicative that the publisher is following guidelines that promote best practices in journal publishing.
 An example of a good business practice followed by quality journals is their long-term plan for preservation and archiving of articles and supplemental data.
 Does the journal participate in LOCKSS, CLOCKSS, Portico or PubMed Central?
 These organizations archive journal content to ensure perpetual access.
 Some journals accept supplemental data associated with an article and allow for access to the data on the journal website.
-Other journals go as far to make a commitment to archive the data and to provide long term access to data sets on behalf of authors.
+Other journals go as far as to make a commitment to archive the data and to provide long term access to data sets on behalf of authors.

 Does the journal allow for free access to their articles?

-A factor that might be important for your area of research is whether the journal allows free access articles after an embargo period and/or to developing countries.
+A factor that might be important for your area of research is whether the journal allows free access to articles after an embargo period and/or to developing countries.
 Does the journal provide unrestricted access to all articles immediately or within a set time frame?
 Some journals allow for free access to institutions in developing countries via HINARI and AGORA.
 Does the journal routinely submit articles to PubMed Central for archiving?
 These considerations may be important for your scholarly work if you publish on topics related to underserved populations.

 Is there information about the journal on the website?